Friday811/tf-tacyt/README.md

 ```

 ##### To-Do #####
- - Convert TFT.py from script to class
+ - Use example.py as guideline to move funcionality to TFTacyt class
  - Python package
  - String processing: create vocabulary from strings in description, permissions, emails, etc, and use vocab comparison as factor in model